MBTITheorist

 Estimated frequency: 2.1% of the general population

 Keirsey (1998) classifies the INTJ within the Rational temperament and assigns the role name Mastermind, a label that reflects this type's characteristic tendency to envision long-range plans and then orchestrate their execution with meticulous precision.
-According to Keirsey, the Rational Mastermind is distinguished from other NT types by a particular combination of strategic foresight and decisive willfulness—a pairing that produces individuals who are both conceptual architects and determined implementers.
-INTJs tend to set extraordinarily high standards for themselves and for the systems they build, and they are frequently reported to measure all things, including people, against a rigorous internal benchmark of competence.
+According to Keirsey, the Rational Mastermind is distinguished from other NT types by a particular combination of strategic foresight and decisive willfulness, a pairing that produces individuals who are both conceptual architects and determined implementers.
+INTJs set extraordinarily high standards for themselves and for the systems they build, and they are frequently reported to measure all things, including people, against a rigorous internal benchmark of competence.

 It is important to note, as the MBTI Manual (Myers et al., 2003) emphasizes, that type descriptions reflect general patterns observed across populations, not fixed destinies.
 INTJs represent roughly 2.1% of the general population according to aggregated sample data, making them one of the less common types.
-Their relative rarity, combined with a communication style that Lenore Thomson (1998) describes as "compressed and allusive," can sometimes contribute to the experience of feeling misunderstood—a theme that surfaces frequently in INTJ self-reports.
+Their relative rarity, combined with a communication style that Lenore Thomson (1998) describes as "compressed and allusive," sometimes contribute to the experience of feeling misunderstood, a theme that surfaces frequently in INTJ self-reports.

 Common Traits